Engaging blended facilitation

 Facilitating a blended approach to learning can take the form of an individual class, a topic or theme, right through to a whole course.
 When implementing blended learning, it is recommended that you start with small incremental changes, experiment with the adoption of new facilitation methods and consider the impact that these have on student learning before commencing a full scale blended curriculum.
 The video below comes from the Epigeum International Consortium – Blended Learning and Teaching Package, which shares the experiences of academics as they moved into a more blended approach to facilitating student learning.

 - Vanderbilt University – Blended and Online Learning

-- Contact your School’s CLIPP Learning Designer to discuss innovate ways you can improve your integration of both face-to-face and online teachings to enable more student engagement in the blended learning continuum.
+- Contact your Learning Designer via the CAD job portal to discuss innovate ways you can improve your integration of both face-to-face and online teachings to enable more student engagement in the blended learning continuum.